n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

 This matrix is the transpose of what we had with `arange_groupby`, which is why we transpose it before applying the dot product.

+The time complexity is the same as the `arange` case.
+The advanced indexing hides some of the operations, but you still have to materialize $nk$ values, then do the same multiplication.

-Finally, we can use another built-in function for performing a `group-by`, this time in SciPy:
+Finally, we can use another built-in function for performing a group-by, this time in SciPy:

 ```python
 from scipy import ndimage